 You're free to adjust your samples to reflect your character's return and memories of the setting if you wish!

-For the latter two, this means a thread between two characters must have a minimum total of 15 or 5 comments, respectively.
 The minimum requirements must be met during the month from 12:00 AM EST the 1st to 11:59 PM EST the 30th/31st.
 Threads that were posted during a previous month and run into the present month do not count towards AC.
 Threads that run into following month also do not count unless they have already met the requirements prior to the month's conclusion.
 This also means they will not count toward the following AC round.

 If your character is on Activity Warning Status, they will need three proofs, rather than two.
 You may request a strike if you fail to provide AC or fall short of the requirements during a month.
 Being on a hiatus does not exempt players from providing AC for the character they have taken a strike for.
 Outside of emergencies or other crises, we will not allow an exemption to be made.
 Players cannot request two strikes in a row.